wireseo/tp/docs/UserGuide.md

    Some example commands you can try:
    `view -s:  Lists all students. `
-   `view -s John Doe: Lists information about a student named John Doe.` `add -t TaskName : Adds a task named TaskName.` `edit -t TaskName : Marks the task named TaskName as Done.` `exit : Exits the app.`
+   `view -s John Doe: Lists information about a student named John Doe.` `add -t TaskName: Adds a task named TaskName.` `edit -t TaskName: Marks the task named TaskName as Done.` `exit: Exits the app.`

 1. Refer to the Features below for details of each command.
 --------------------------------------------------------------------------------------------------------------------